keflavich/HiGal_SEDfitter/README.rst

 Hi-Gal SED fitter
 =================

-Docs to come.
-All the good stuff happens in `fits.py
+API docs are on readthedocs_  All the good stuff happens in `fits.py
 <higal_sedfitter/fits.py>`_ and `smooth.py <higal_sedfitter/smooth.py>`_.